S.O.B. (film): Plot

-Felix's tragic death creates a crisis for his cronies Tim Culley (William Holden), the director of Night Wind; Ben Coogan (Robert Webber), Sally's press agent; and Dr. Irving Finegarten (Robert Preston), Felix and Sally's physician; the trio plan to save their friend from the lavish but hypocritical Hollywood funeral and give Felix a proper sendoff.
-They steal his body from the funeral home, substituting the corpse of a once popular but largely forgotten character actor who died on the beach near the Farmer home in the first scene of the film.
-After toasting their fallen comrade, the three give Felix a Viking funeral in a burning dinghy, while the actor gets the elaborate Hollywood sendoff many thought he deserved.

-The epilogue later reveals that Felix's revamped film was a box office smash for the studio and Sally won another Academy Award for her performance.
+Felix's tragic death creates a crisis for his cronies, film director Tim Culley, press agent Ben Coogan, and physician Dr. Irving Finegarten; the trio decide to save their friend from the lavish but hypocritical Hollywood funeral and give Felix a proper sendoff.
+They break into the funeral home, steal Felix's body from its casket and substitute the corpse of a largely forgotten character actor who died unnoticed on the beach near the Farmer home at the beginning of the film.
+After toasting their fallen comrade, the three give Felix a Viking funeral in a burning dinghy, while the actor in Felix's casket gets the elaborate Hollywood sendoff at Capitol studios.
+The epilogue reveals that Felix was right: His revamped Night Wind was a box-office bonanza for the studio, with Sally winning another Academy Award for her performance.